Quad Terminal (QUAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Quad Terminal Historical Price

-According to the latest data gathered on Quad Terminal live price page, the current price of Quad Terminal is 0.00170559USD.
-The circulating supply of Quad Terminal(QUAD) is 250.07M QUAD , giving it a market capitalization of $426.52K.
+According to the latest data gathered on Quad Terminal live price page, the current price of Quad Terminal is 0.00174247USD.
+The circulating supply of Quad Terminal(QUAD) is 250.07M QUAD , giving it a market capitalization of $435.74K.

 How Does Quad Terminal (QUAD) Price Prediction Module Work?